 The Developmental grant program is designed to mentor and support new investigators and new ideas in HIV research.
 Applications are accepted from junior investigators who hold a faculty appointment and from established investigators in other fields newly applying their expertise to HIV.
 All applicants must have faculty-level appointments at a San Diego CFAR member institution.
 Applicants must adhere to several criteria and must undergo a rigorous, objective review process.

 Junior investigators must identify a mentor prior to submission of the proposal.
 The mentor will provide assistance with preparing the proposal, and if funded, with the conduct and publication of the study.
-For those who would like help with identifying a mentor, please contact one of the following:

 - Developmental Core Director: Dr. Joshua Fierer